arunkjoyson/SEP_Assignement2/README.md

 ## Assumptions:

-- Large datasets become unmanageable without proper filtering tools.
+1. Large datasets become unmanageable without proper filtering tools.
-- Developers need advanced search options for efficient data retrieval.
+2. Developers need advanced search options for efficient data retrieval.

 ## Validation:

-- Analyze how developers currently search for training data.
+- Analyze how developers currently search for training data.[2]
   - **Follow-Up Questions:**
     - How do you currently search for and retrieve training data?
     - What challenges do you face with the current search and filtering methods?

-- Determine if search and filtering improve dataset usability and processing speed.
+- Determine if search and filtering improve dataset usability and processing speed.[1]
   - **Follow-Up Questions:**
     - How has the implementation of search and filtering tools impacted your workflow?
     - Can you provide examples of improvements in data retrieval efficiency?

 - Test the impact of different indexing methods on performance.
+[2]
   - **Follow-Up Questions:**
     - What indexing methods have you tried, and how effective were they?
     - What performance metrics do you use to evaluate indexing methods?